Smukanec/Jarvik_W/README.md

 ### Text-only mode

-If you only work with plain text files you can simplify Jarvik:
+If you only work with Markdown files you can simplify Jarvik:

-1. Edit `static/index.html` so the file input uses `accept=".txt"`.
+1. Edit `static/index.html` so the file input uses `accept=".md"`.
 2. Remove the `.pdf` and `.docx` branches from the `/ask_file` handler in `main.py`.

-After these changes Jarvik will only process TXT files and you may remove the `PyPDF2` and `python-docx` packages from your environment.
+After these changes Jarvik will only process Markdown files and you may remove the optional PDF and DOCX packages from your environment.

 ## Starting Jarvik